-Celebrate Healthy Aging Month!
+Celebrate Healthy Aging!
 Paul’s Run Registered Dietitian Shares 7 Tips for Healthy Aging

-Registered Dietitian Nutritionist (RDN), Stephanie Kowalski, enjoys promoting the health and wellness of residents at Paul’s Run on a daily basis.
+September is National Healthy Aging Month!
+What better way to celebrate than to chat with Registered Dietitian Nutritionist (RDN) at Paul’s Run, Stephanie Kowalski?
+Stephanie enjoys promoting the health and wellness of residents at Paul’s Run on a daily basis.
 Today, she shares her knowledge with all of us as we celebrate the joy of living well.

 Stephanie says she’s always had a passion for food and nutrition.
 “I’ve always loved to cook and have been very interested in the way that food affects our bodies, and its ability to help manage and treat certain diseases,” she explains.
 It’s no surprise then that Stephanie chose to pursue these interests as her career.
 And it was in the process of earning her degree and completing an internship that she discovered her passion for working with older adults.